ChristophSchauer/RPG-Ratten/README.md

 * [Thomas Haslwanter](http://work.thaslwanter.at/ "Homepage")

 ## Help
 If you experience any problems using it, open an [issue](https://github.com/ChristophSchauer/RPG-Ratten/issues) on GitHub and tell us about it.
+For referencing which version you are using please insert the version number shown at the top of the command window into the title of the Issue.

 ## Copyright
 Copyright (c) 2016 Christoph Schauer.
 See LICENSE for further details.